How To Save For A New Home

 To get a good idea of what the down payment will be, you can use this tip:

 - The average down payment for a house in 2019 was approximately 12% (and for first-time buyers, it was just 6%).
 This means that if the house you want to purchase costs $300,000 then you will need to put down approximately $36,000 (300,000 * .12 = $36,000).

 - Keep in mind that the exact number may be slightly different for you depending on things like your credit history, the lender you work with, the length of your mortgage, and other factors.

 By simply shopping around for houses that you are interested in and doing these simple calculations, it’s a good way to see if you’re being realistic with yourself.
 If the down payment that you need is way out of range, then you know you either need to make some lifestyle changes to help you save or start looking for houses in a different area.

 Now that you have a rough idea of how much you’ll need to save for the type of home that you want to buy, it’s time to set a timeline and savings goal.
 By this, we just mean you’ll need to determine how much you can realistically set aside each month and how long it will take to reach your goal.

 - For example, let’s say you were saving from scratch to reach the $36,000 down payment goal from the previous example.
 If you’re able to put aside $1,000 each month it will only take 36 months (or 3 years) to reach your goal.
-If you put aside $500 each month, it will take twice as long (6 years).
+Putting aside $500 each month would take twice as long (6 years).

 If you don’t want to wait that long to save for a down payment you might want to consider: